belgian-bitcoin-embassy/mobile-dev-workshops/WORKSHOP_2_SOLUTIONS.md

   // 1.
 Use ldk_node's Mnemonic class to generate a new, valid mnemonic final mnemonic = await Mnemonic.generate();

-  // 2.
-Use the MnemonicRepository to store the mnemonic in the device's
-  //  secure storage with the wallet type label (_walletType.label) as the key. await _mnemonicRepository.setMnemonic(
+  await _mnemonicRepository.setMnemonic(
     _walletType.label,
     mnemonic.seedPhrase,
   );

   await _initialize(mnemonic);

   print(
     'Lightning Node added with node id: ${(await _node!.nodeId()).hexCode}', );